mcconville/blog/_posts/blog/2020-05-18-is-it-or-isnt-it.md

 tags : [covid19]
 ---

-I am recovering what I think was a Covid-19 infection.
+I am recovering from what I think was a Covid-19 infection.
 I had almost all of the symptoms of Covid 19, yet I tested negative for it, nine days after my first cough.

 A couple of weeks ago, I started coughing.
 At first it was a tiny random cough, that I just dismissed.
 I can't remember when I last had a cough.